M. Madan Babu – Visiting Scientist

-Madan’s research interest is to understand how regulation is achieved in cellular systems at multiple levels of complexity and how this influences evolvability of genomes.
-His research program is primarily funded by the Medical Research Council.
+Madan’s research interest is to understand how regulation is achieved in cellular systems at multiple levels of complexity and how this influences the evolvability of genomes.
+His research program was primarily funded by the Medical Research Council.
+He is now a Visiting Scientist and his group has relocated to St Jude Children’s Research Hospital, USA.
 Please see Research and About Madan for more details.

 Andal Murthy – Investigator Scientist

 Andal’s research aims to understand the role of tRNA regulation in controlling protein expression level and how this impacts genome scale protein abundance, cellular phenotypes and disease.
 She obtained her PhD from the Department of Biochemistry, University of Cambridge and is currently an investigator scientist in the group.
 Before joining the group, Andal was an investigator scientist in Dr Simon Bullock’s lab at the MRC-LMB.

 Greg is an AstraZeneca-funded postdoc working on elucidating the role of alternative splicing in healthy tissue and in disease, focusing on prostate cancer.
 Originally trained as a computer scientist, Greg obtained an MSc in Systems Biology while in the group of Chris Workman at the Technical University of Denmark.
 He then completed a PhD in Molecular Evolution with Nick Goldman at EMBL-EBI, and continues to be interested in evolutionary aspects of the biological systems he studies.
 Before joining Madan’s lab, Greg spent one year as a postdoc in the lab of Leo James at the LMB.